gary-archer/oauth.websample.final/README.md

 - The SPA's static content is deployed to 20 global locations with low cost and maintenance
 - The SPA is in full control of usability aspects, such as actions before and after redirects
-- The SPA's web content can potentially be composed into other apps, such as those of business partners
+- The SPA has the ability to use access tokens and perform cross domain API requests
 - The Proxy API is a small, easy to manage microservice, that is developed once and then should not change

 ### Deployed Solution

 The SPA is deployed to the AWS Cloud and any reader can sign in via the [Quick Start Page](https://authguidance.com/home/code-samples-quickstart/):

-* AWS CloudFront is used as the SPA's Content Delivery Network
+- AWS CloudFront is used as the SPA's Content Delivery Network
-* The OAuth Proxy API runs as a Serverless Lambda and is called via AWS API Gateway
+- The OAuth Proxy API runs as a Serverless Lambda and is called via AWS API Gateway
-* The SPA uses a separate [Business API](https://github.com/gary-archer/oauth.apisample.serverless) for its application data
+- The SPA uses a separate [Business API](https://github.com/gary-archer/oauth.apisample.serverless) for its application data
-* AWS Cognito is used as the default Authorization Server, though all code is standards based
+- AWS Cognito is used as the default Authorization Server, though all code is standards based

 ### Blog Posts

-* See the [Final SPA Overview](https://authguidance.com/2019/04/07/local-ui-setup) for a summary of behaviour
+- See the [Final SPA Overview](https://authguidance.com/2019/04/07/local-ui-setup) for a summary of behaviour
-* See the [Final SPA Instructions](https://authguidance.com/2019/04/08/how-to-run-the-react-js-spa) for details on how to run the code
+- See the [Final SPA Instructions](https://authguidance.com/2019/04/08/how-to-run-the-react-js-spa) for details on how to run the code
-* See the [Web Content Delivery](https://authguidance.com/2018/12/02/spa-content-deployment) post for details on Cloudfront deployment
+- See the [Web Content Delivery](https://authguidance.com/2018/12/02/spa-content-deployment) post for details on Cloudfront deployment
-* See the [Final HTTP Messages](https://authguidance.com/2020/05/24/spa-and-api-final-http-messages) for a detailed technical workflow
+- See the [Final HTTP Messages](https://authguidance.com/2020/05/24/spa-and-api-final-http-messages) for a detailed technical workflow

 ### Same Site Cookies